fontclubbelgica/fontclubbelgica.xyz/_typefaces/mad-serif.md

       <div markdown="1">

-    ## Balancing the "Accidental Weirdness"
+    ## Balancing the “Accidental Weirdness"

     One of the key challenges in transforming the Hershey Fonts into Mad Sans and Mad Serif was to preserve the original’s unique and occasionally strange letterforms while making them more visually balanced and usable in various typographic contexts.
-Dries embraced the "weirdness" of the original characters—such as the oddly shaped "G" or the non-standard curves in certain letters—but smoothed out the rough edges to improve readability.
+Dries embraced the “weirdness” of the original characters—such as the oddly shaped “G” or the non-standard curves in certain letters—but smoothed out the rough edges to improve readability.

     Improving Legibility and Proportions In the original Hershey Fonts, the proportions of